I tell you, brethren, if mercies and if judgments do not convert you, God has no other arrows in His quiver. — Robert Murray M'Cheyne

 The Old Testament prophet Ezekiel was given a glimpse of his sin in the light of God… and it blew him away.
 God gave him a vision full of windstorms and lightning and even a fire that looked like it was full of glowing metal.
-He did not even see the Lord.
-He did not even see the glory of the Lord.
-He did not even see the likeness of the glory of the Lord.
+He didn’t even see the Lord.
+He didn’t even see the glory of the Lord.
+He didn’t even see the likeness of the glory of the Lord.
 He just saw “the appearance of the likeness of the glory of the Lord” (Ezekiel 1:28).
 How did he respond?
 Bam!
 He fell flat on his face.

 The same thing happened to Daniel.
 God gave him a vision and…

 I had no strength left, my face turned deathly pale and I was helpless… my face to the ground… A hand touched me and set me trembling on my hands and knees.
 (Daniel 10:8-10)